 The Forestry Commission boasts some exciting facilities at Whinlatter Forest Park.
-With a well stocked cafe and bike shop, you can explore the Lake District forest on a Go Ape high wire adventure, and the Altura mountain bike trail.
+With a well stocked cafe and bike shop, you can explore the Lake District forest on a Go Ape high wire adventure, and the Quercus or Altura mountain bike trails.

-The Forestry Commission welcomed the decision to give the go ahead to a new mountain bike trail and a Go Ape high wire forest adventure course at Whinlatter near Keswick.
+In 2007, The Forestry Commission welcomed the decision to give the go ahead to new mountain bike trails and a Go Ape high wire forest adventure course at Whinlatter near Keswick.

 Planners at the Lake District National Park Authority gave the £500,000

-project the all clear at a meeting on Tuesday 4th December 2007.
-Graeme Prest, Forest Management Director for the Forestry Commission, said: “We’re delighted that these new facilities have been developed at Whinlatter.
+project the all clear, and Graeme Prest, Forest Management Director for the Forestry Commission, said: “We’re delighted that these new facilities have been developed at Whinlatter.

 Whinlatter Mountain Biking